How much does it cost to replace a water heater?

 A new water heater for your home typically costs between $800 and $1,600, depending on the type of device you get.
-Residential-size tank-based systems average around $1,200, while tankless water heaters can range widely in cost — typically from about $600 for a small-scale unit to $2,400 for higher-end models.
+Tank-based systems average around $1,200, while tankless water heaters can range widely in cost — typically from about $600 for a small-scale unit to $2,400 for higher-end models.

 Labor and installation costs are included in these prices, representing anywhere from $150 to $800 of the total cost.
 Keep in mind that installation may be more expensive for some models, depending on how accessible the space is.

-- There are few different types of water heaters, with the most common being tank versus tankless and electric versus gas, for instance.
+- There are a few different types of water heaters, with the most common being tank versus tankless and electric versus gas.

 - If your water heater is more than a decade old, it’s probably time to start saving for the cost of a replacement.

-- A home warranty can help you save money on water heater replacement (as long as your contract covers this system).
+- A home warranty can help you save money on water heater replacement.

 » MORE: How do solar water heaters work?

 |Gas||$700 to $2,700|

 The larger the water heater, the more expensive it is.
 For tank-based water heaters, you’ll need to determine how many gallons your household needs.
 If only one or two people live in your home, a 30-gallon tank will most likely be enough.
 However, for households of four to five, you’ll want a 40- to 50-gallon tank.